hxynh/BookStore/README.md

 <img src="https://github.com/hxynh/BookStore/assets/47993347/9a091ba7-fb07-4b2c-aa8f-a156b287413c" width="100" height="100" >

 ## Upcoming updates:
-- Users will not be signed out of their session upon refresh.
-They will only be signed out when logout button is clicked or after a set period of time
 - Users will only be able to view the books that they added
 - The login page UI will be updated